Grundy County, Illinois

 Grundy County is located in the U.S. state of Illinois.
 According to the 2020 census, it has a population of 52,533.
 Its county seat is Morris.

 Grundy County is part of the Chicago metropolitan area.

 In 2010, the center of population of Illinois was in Grundy County, just northeast of the village of Mazon.

-Illinois's state fossil, the unique and bizarre Tully Monster, was first found in Mazon Creek.
-Grundy County is home to Dresden Generating Station—the first privately financed nuclear power plant built in the United States—and the Morris Operation—the only de facto high-level radioactive waste storage site in the United States.
+Illinois's state fossil is the Tully Monster (Tullimonstrum gregarium), a fossil organism first discovered in the Mazon Creek fossil beds.
+Grundy County is home to the Dresden Generating Station, a nuclear power plant that was the first privately financed nuclear power plant built in the United States.
+The county is also the location of the Morris Operation, a former nuclear fuel storage facility that has been described as the only de facto high-level radioactive waste storage site in the United States.

 History

 Grundy County was established on February 17, 1841.
 It was formed out of LaSalle County and named after U.S. Attorney General Felix Grundy.
 The county was well known for its coal mines and attracted miners from Pennsylvania and other regions to work its deposits.

 The 1883 Diamond Mine Disaster occurred in Grundy County.
 The disaster took the lives of 69 men and boys who were trapped underground when water broke through into the mine after days of heavy rain and the pumps could not keep up with the rising water.
 22 bodies were eventually recovered, the remaining 44 were left in the mine and the mine was sealed.
 Today a marker stands near where it was believed the majority of victims were entombed.